New law paves the way for a new legal profession

 As knowledge becomes free and abundant, a lawyer’s expertise will gradually pivot to the last line of defence.
 The techies will keep automating for their bread and butter.
 And the machines will keep churning.
 But with all its speed and power, software still lacks the wisdom of human intuition.
 Software can summarise and automate a million tasks in seconds.
 It can sift and analyse and provide us with all the pieces of the puzzle.
 But it can’t always make them fit together according to a unique set of circumstances and external stimuli.
 At least for now, machines lack the ability to formulate tailor-made solutions that appease a complex human society.
 And when they do one day reach such levels of complexity, we can only hope that machine-benevolence (and welfare) keeps us alive.

-Don’t miss next year’s Legal Innovation & Tech Fest in Johannesburg to make sure that your legal career stays on track.
-2 for 1 tickets now available!
+Don’t miss this year’s Legal Innovation & Tech Fest in Johannesburg to make sure that your legal career stays on track.
+Click here to purchase your tickets.